Temp Mail Logo

 DKIM Record (20pts)

-Looks up the DKIM public key at {selector}._domainkey.{domain} — requires you to know the selector in use.
+Looks up the DKIM public key at selector._domainkey.domain.
+Requires entering your selector name to score.

 Disposable (10pts)